 Your payment is due on the date indicated on your statement, which is generally the same day every month.
 If you are still unsure, call the customer service number on your card or log in to your online account to see when your next payment is due.

 Will I pay interest on my card balance?

 After you begin making purchases with your student credit card, you’ll receive a statement with your total balance.
 If you pay the balance in full by the due date on your statement each month, you won’t have to pay any interest charges on purchases.
-If you pay less than the full amount, you’ll be charged interest on the remaining balance based on your Annual Percentage Rate and the terms of your card.
-In order to avoid interest charges, you would want to use your card for purchases you can afford and pay them back in full by the payment due date each month.
+If you pay less than the full amount, you’ll be charged interest on the transactions you make based on your Annual Percentage Rate and the terms of your card.
+If you don’t pay even the minimum payment due, you also face the possibility of penalty fees and/or penalty interest rates.

 Why should I care about building a credit history?